 Rich Field is a young, intuitive student of Natural law, Energy, Electrical Systems, and Philosophy.
 An Autodidact, or self-taught, Rich Field has taken the Meta approach, by looking at many different fields of study and hybridizing solutions based on common factors.
 Raised on a small family farm in Warwick, Ma with domestic livestock, community gardens, the wilds and the woods, haying in the summer and plenty of time to study in the winter by the wood stove.
 An avid hiker, mushroom forager, NOFA member and musician, Rich spreads his diverse passions with people everywhere.
 Farming as RichfieldsOrganics with the help of Eric Fiske, the two have 14,000sq ft of market gardens meeting the demands of three restaurants, two grocery stores and a local food pantry.
 On the side, Rich is a Tube Amp Technician based out of an Antiques shop in downtown Orange.

-A panel discussion about the proposed TGP fracked gas pipeline through our area, and the ramifications of what really happens on each end of this pipeline.
-How can we kick our addiction to fossil fuels, even this seemingly “clean” one?
+A panel discussion about the proposed TGP fracked gas pipeline through our area.
+Panelists will cover the perceived need for new fossil fuel infrastructure, how lands set aside for conservation might be affected, and how this fits in with our global responsibiltiy towards averting climate change.
+Ultimately, how can we kick our addiction to fossil fuels, even this seemingly “clean” one?

 2:00 – Flower Empower for Bee-sake, Tom Sullivan